-Grand Lake is a charming mountain town, neighboring several stunning lakes.
-Downtown has an inviting boardwalk lined with colorful shops and restaurants.
+Grand Lake is a charming Colorado mountain village surrounded by several pristine lakes.
+Downtown has an inviting boardwalk lined with colorful locally-owned shops and restaurants.
+Entertainment is easily found during its busy summer season and outdoor recreation is endless.

 Main Attractions

-Grand Lake – Sits one block behind main street and provides water sports galore.
+Grand Lake – Sits one block behind the main street and provides water sports galore.
 It’s Colorado’s largest and deepest natural lake at 265 feet deep.
 Boating and fishing are easy to find at Grand Lake or one of the many other lakes around.
 Boat rentals are available at the Grand Lake Marina.

 Recreation